 I've had a lifelong interest in radio starting in the late 70's when I was 10 years old and my dad bought me a cheap 4w AM CB.
 I graduated up to a 240 channel SSB set and tasted my first proper DX.
 I was hooked!
 I was fortunate enough to experience the fantastic propagation of the early 1980s when it was possible to work the world with simple equipment and very low power.
-My main antenna was a homebrew 1 element Delta Loop for 11m which worked the world for me with 12 watts.
-Around this time I bought an old Yaesu FT902DM and became an active SWL on the HF bands.
-Long periods of inactivity unfortunately followed during the 90's and 00's due to family and work commitments but radio is in the blood and I got the bug again a few years back, finally obtaining my radio licence in July 2012.
+My main antenna back then was a homebrew Delta Loop for 11m which worked the world for me with just 12 watts of power.
+Later on I inherited an old Yaesu FT902DM and became an active SWL on the HF bands.
+Long periods of radio inactivity unfortunately followed during the 90's and 00's due to family and work commitments but radio is in the blood and I got the bug again when we settled in our current home, finally obtaining my full amatuer radio licence in July 2012.
+A lifetime ambition fulfilled!!

 My main radio is a Yaesu FT 1000MP MK V which is a wonderful rig.

-I am a keen mobile DX'er and in my car I have a Kenwood TS 480HX radio with a multiband Watson Multiranger 200 antenna covering 20m - 10m and a Diamond HF 40FX antenna for40m.
+I am a keen mobile DX'er and in my car I use the brilliant Kenwood TS 480HX 200w radio with a variety of antennae including the Watson Multiranger 200 and the MFJ 1979 Telescopic whip for 20-6m and the Diamond HF 40FX for 40m.

-This is the location I use the majority of the time when I am DX'ing from the car.
-I can get very close to the salt water which provides a fantastic take off for long haul DX contacts and an extra few db of gain for free !!
+I am very fortunate to live near the coast and this is the location I use the majority of the time when I am DX'ing from the car.
+Depending on the tides I can often get very close to the salt water which provides an extra few db of gain for free and a fantastic low angle of take off for long haul DX.

 Sligo is also known for its long association with the poet William Butler Yeats and features strongly in some of his most famous works.
 The mountain pictured in my QSL card (above) is called Ben Bulben from one of his final poems titled 'Under Ben Bulben'.
 Following his death in 1939 W.B yeats was buried in Roquebrune, France, but in accordance with his final wishes, almost 10 years later in 1948 his body was taken back to Ireland and buried in a small church graveyard at Drumcliffe, Co.
 Sligo.